 Now here’s a thing.
 In a world where new engines are rare: a new engine.
 Sort of.

 Mercedes-AMG’s famous cross-plane crank 4.0 V8 burbler has turned into a flat-plane-cranked V8 for the new GT Black Series.
-It’s one of quite the raft of measures – others include some extraordinary aerodynamics – that turn AMG’s bespoke two-seat GT coupé into one of the most intoxicating track supercars of recent times.
+It’s one of quite the raft of measures – others include some extraordinary aerodynamics – that turn the two-seater Mercedes-AMG GT coupé into one of the most intoxicating track supercars of recent times.

 Black Series models occasionally grace the top of an AMG model line.
 This is only the sixth so far: we had the SLK, which was pants, the CLK, which wasn’t, the SL, which was weird but cool, the C63, which was mega, and, lastly, seven years ago, the also ace SLS.